 More About Macodes petola

-Macodes petola, to me, is the most coveted jewel orchid of all.
-Its leaves are crystalline and sparkle like gold flecks have been woven into the veins.
-It’s a stunning plant year-round…and for that reason, I had to have one.
+Macodes petola, to me, is the most coveted of all jewel orchids.
+Their leaves are crystalline and sparkle like gold flecks have been woven into the veins.
+It’s a stunning plant year-round and that’s why I had to have one.
 It took me over 5 years to find one available; so when I finally found a supplier (thanks J&L Orchids), I jumped at the opportunity and got two plants (just in case I killed one).
 The following care recommendations are according to my experience.
-If you know me, you know that I like bending the rules of orchid care – my care for Macodes petola is no different.
+If you know me, you know that I like bending the rules of orchid care – and my care for Macodes petola is no different.

 So here’s the deal…EVERYTHING I read online harps incessantly on the need for Macodes petola and other jewel orchids (such as Ludisia discolor) to have HIGH HUMIDITY to do well.
 I have killed many orchid trying to stuff them into terrariums and that includes a few jewel orchids, so this time I tried something different.
 I started by watching the forums like a hawk and when I saw growers who had specimen-sized plants, I begged them for their secrets.
 Funnily enough, some of the best grown plants I found were grown by indoor growers…IN CANADA!